RPGreats now has a Discord! Come on in to talk about game music, games in general, submit reviews or just hang out!

 As in the Link's Awakening remake, performance does gets a little choppy in places (particularly when there's a lot of water effects) but I never found it severe enough to hamper the experience; a constant framerate is certainly necessary for games like fighters or racing games that require frame-perfect inputs, but in a leisurely, slower paced adventure like Zelda it's not a serious hindrance.
 Something the game could have used is a Favorites list for your Echoes; having to scroll through a single-file list that runs dozens deep gets pretty tedious, and the various sorting options you're given only alleviate it to a point.
 Being able to set a few Favorites in designated slots at the top of the list (or a separate list entirely) would have helped quite a bit.

 So, is Echoes of Wisdom a return to the classic style of Zelda?
 Yes and no. It certainly returns to the more linear, puzzle-oriented format of the classics, but the core gameplay is more of a hybrid, taking the emergent approach to puzzle design from BotW/TotK and downplaying direct combat in favor of finding creative ways to outwit and defeat foes.
-So if you like to make your own fun but want a more straightforward approach to dungeon and storytelling while you do it, Echoes of Wisdom is one you'll probably want to pick up.
+So if you like to make your own fun but want a more straightforward approach to dungeon puzzles and storytelling while you do it, Echoes of Wisdom is one you'll probably want to pick up.

 Developer: Nintendo EPD, Grezzo